Leslie E. Robertson

 Leslie Earl Robertson (February 12, 1928 – February 11, 2021) was an American engineer.
 He was the lead structural engineer of the Twin Towers of the original World Trade Center in New York City, and served as structural engineer on numerous other projects, including the U.S. Steel Tower in Pittsburgh, Shanghai World Financial Center, and the Bank of China Tower in Hong Kong.

 Early life and education

 Robertson was born on February 12, 1928, in Manhattan Beach, California to Tinabel (née Grantham) and Garnet Robertson.
 His mother was a homemaker, while his father worked assorted jobs.
 His parents divorced when he was a child and he was brought up by his father's second wife, Zelda (née Ziegel).
 He was briefly enlisted in the navy in 1945, at the age of 17.
 However, he did not enter active duty.

-He studied civil engineering at University of California, Berkeley and graduated with a Bachelor of Science degree in 1952.
+He studied civil engineering at the University of California, Berkeley, graduating with a Bachelor of Science degree in 1952.